natemcmaster/blog/_drafts/2017-11-13-dotnet-watch-and-docker.md

 # Required inside Docker, otherwise file-change events may not trigger
 ENV DOTNET_USE_POLLING_FILE_WATCHER 1

-WORKDIR /app
+# Set a working dir at least 2 deep.
+The output and intermediate output folders will be /code/obj and /code/bin

-# By copying these into the image when building the image, we don't have to re-run restore everytime we launch
+WORKDIR /code/app

-# the image
+# By copying these into the image when building it, we don't have to re-run restore everytime we launch a new container
 COPY web.csproj .
 COPY NuGet.config .
 COPY Directory.Build.props .